 It’s worth noting that the shoe’s grooved heel did cause some minor blisters during break-in, and I found it tough to tighten the laces snugly, which resulted in discomfort at the top of my foot and unwanted heel movement.
 But after around six runs, the shoe loosened up a bit and started to conform much better to my foot, solving both of the issues.
 And finally, the elastic, gusseted tongue is comfortable and plush, helps seal out rocks and trail debris, and stays in place during movement, which was especially helpful while ascending and descending steep scree slopes.

 At 1 pound 6.6 ounces for the pair, the Arc’teryx Norvan VT 2 trends towards the heavier end of the trail runner spectrum.
-For comparison, my Brooks Cascadia (1 lb.
-5.4 oz.) and Caldera (1 lb.
-4 oz.) both come in slightly lighter.
+For comparison, two of my go-to trail running shoes, the Brooks Cascadia 15 (1 lb.
+5.5 oz.) and Caldera 5 (1 lb.
+5.2 oz.), both come in slightly lighter.
 Another model purpose-built for rugged terrain, the La Sportiva Bushido II, also undercuts the Norvan at 1 pound 5.4 ounces.
-That said, the added ounces are largely due to the reinforcements and climbing-focused platform/outsole, which contribute heavily to the shoe’s prowess on technical ground.
-And importantly, the Norvan still feels reasonably light and nimble underfoot.
+That said, the added ounces are largely due to the reinforcements and climbing-focused platform/outsole, which contribute to the shoe’s prowess on technical ground.
+Importantly, the Norvan still feels reasonably light and nimble underfoot.
 And a final note on heft: when the shoes get wet, they do tend to grow heavy with water and can take several days to dry, especially in cooler climates.
-But on the bright side, they did take reasonably long to fully soak through in slush and snow.
+On the bright side, they did take reasonably long to fully soak through in slush and snow.

 We’ve found Arc’teryx’s shoes run consistently on the narrow side, and the Norvan VT 2 is no exception.
 I have considerably narrow feet, and the Norvan fits me snugly with very little room widthwise.
 Unfortunately, this could be an issue for those with average or higher-volume feet.
 Further, while the tongue pocket allows you to tuck away the laces to prevent snags and untying, I found it hard to stuff the laces inside without creating unwanted tension on top of the foot.
 Taken together, the closeness offered great security while climbing and scrambling, but my feet weren’t able to relax or breathe while traveling long distances over more moderate terrain.